About Our Mission

 Cummings Foundation Sustaining Grants

 Recognizing the value and rarity of long-term financial support for nonprofits, especially smaller organizations, Cummings Foundation Sustaining Grants provide ongoing funding.
-The mission of Deeds was awarded a 10-year sustaining grant!
+Mission of Deeds was awarded a 10-year sustaining grant!

 One of the largest private foundations in New England, Woburn-based Cummings Foundation has awarded more than $260 million in grants to Greater Boston nonprofits alone.
 Its giving is concentrated in Middlesex, Essex, and Suffolk counties and benefits a broad range of causes, including human services, education, healthcare, and social justice.

 GuideStar is the world’s largest source of information on nonprofit organizations.
 Their mission is to revolutionize philanthropy by providing information that advances transparency, enables users to make better decisions, and encourages charitable giving.
 The Mission of Deeds has the highest level of nonprofit transparency!

-Learn more about the Mission of Deeds’ impact on GuideStar, transforming generosity into hope, providing beds and furnishings for people in need.
+Learn more about Mission of Deeds’ impact on GuideStar, transforming generosity into hope, providing beds and furnishings for people in need.

 GreatNonprofits reviews help you identify the organizations in your community that is making a difference on the issues you care about.
 Choosing where to donate and how to donate is important; you want your charitable gift to make an impact.
-The Mission of Deeds has received the Top-Rated Nonprofit Award!
+Mission of Deeds has received the Top-Rated Nonprofit Award!

-Visit the Mission of Deeds on Great Nonprofits to see our video and learn more about our program.
+Visit Mission of Deeds on Great Nonprofits to see our video and learn more about our program.